 Can my current modem handle gigabit speeds?

-The short answer is no. Without equipment to support either high-speed fiber-optic or the DOCSIS 3.1 standard for gigabit over coax, you're out of luck with your current networking gear.
+The short answer is maybe.
+Without equipment to support either high-speed fiber-optic or the DOCSIS 3.1 standard for gigabit over coax, you might be out of luck with your current networking gear.
 The good news is that existing fiber and cable internet users may be able to upgrade simply by swapping out their old router for a newer gigabit-capable one.

 The stickier issue is that similar upgrades need to be made throughout an internet provider's infrastructure.
 As long as some areas are being serviced with old equipment, there will be parts of the country where gigabit speeds just aren't available.
 Along those same lines, if you're still using dial-up or DSL, you're fresh out of luck.